Photo: Colorblind Images/Getty Images

 When should you start thinking about the health of your baby?
 Ideally, before you even get pregnant.
-“About three months before trying to conceive, I’d suggest going for a preconception check-up [with your doctor],” says Batya Grundland, maternity care lead at Women’s College Hospital’s Family Practice Health Centre.
+“About three months before trying to conceive, I’d suggest going for a preconception check-up [with],” says Batya Grundland, maternity care lead at Women’s College Hospital’s Family Practice Health Centre.
 Though it’s not mandatory, this appointment is a great first step toward optimal health for you and your baby.
 Here’s what your doctor will do during this visit.

 “We want all women to be on prenatal vitamins, or at least folic acid, for three months prior to conceiving,” explains Grundland.
 That’s because folic acid helps prevent neural tube defects (problems with development of the brain, spine or spinal cord), which can develop in the first weeks of pregnancy—even before you get a positive pregnancy test.